Stiffstream/restinio/README.md

 ~~~~~
 ::c++
 request_handling_status_t
-handler(
+handler( restinio::request_handle_t req );
-  restinio::http_request_handle_t req,
-  restinio::connection_handle_t conn );
 ~~~~~

-The first parameter defines request data, and the second one provides connection handle.
+The `req` parameter defines request data and stores some data necessary for creating responses.
-Both parameters passed by value and thus can be passed to another processing flow (that is where an async handling becomes possible).
+Parameter is passed by value and thus can be passed to another processing flow (that is where an async handling becomes possible).

 Handler must return handling status via `request_handling_status_t` enum.